 - 4) Subject Knowledge Task [25 minutes]

-Some of these elements require completion or preparation in advance and so you will need to spend some time preparing resources in the lead up to the agreed interview slot; the ‘live’ process should take just over an hour in total so you will need to find a suitable space in which this can take place.
+Some of these elements require completion or preparation in advance and so you will need to spend some time preparing resources in the lead up to the agreed interview slot; the process should take around 3-4 hours in total so you will need to find a suitable space in which this can take place.
 We know that this may be challenging for some people and we will be as flexible as we can be, but it is important that we maintain a rigorous recruitment process and that you have the chance to meet our team too.

 Tuition-fee Programmes – The interview process outlined above is the only recruitment process for tuition-fee applicants, if you are successful we will contact you via email and UCAS to make you an offer.

 Salaried Programmes – For salaried programmes, there is a two-stage recruitment process.
 At the end of the interview process outlined above, the panel will decide which candidates they feel are suitable for the salaried programme and candidates will then be informed that they were either unsuccessful or that they have been recommended for a stage two interview.
-At present, arranging stage two processes with schools is significantly more challenging due to the fact that all schools are currently closed.
-We will discuss how this may work with you after your interview and we may need to see how things develop over the coming weeks and months.
+At present, arranging stage two processes with schools is significantly more challenging.
+We will discuss how this may work with you after your interview.

 SCITT-trained NQTs typically felt their training had prepared them better than NQTs that trained with other types of providers: SCITT-trained NQTs gave significantly higher ratings than those who trained with Teach First on 11 out of the 16 aspects of teaching asked about in the survey, and higher than HEI-led NQTs on 10 out of 16 aspects.
 DfE: NQTs Annual Survey Research Report 2018